Graduate Diploma World Art Studies

 - Course Start Date

-Lay the foundations for successful postgraduate study of art history and related topics with this graduate diploma.
+Lay the foundations for successful postgraduate study of art history and related topics with this graduate diploma in World Art Studies.

 This course is ideal if you don’t yet have a grounding in art and material culture but are passionate about the subject and aspire to postgraduate study in the field.